jpcre2/jpcre2/README.md

 ## Match

-The `jp::Regex::match(const String& s)` family of member functions can take two arguments (subject & modifier) and returns the number of matches found against the compiled pattern.
-What it actually does is create a `RegexMatch` object and forward all options to it, then finally call `jp::RegexMatch::match()` to perform the match.
+Match is generally performed using the `jp::RegexMatch::match()` function.

+For convenience, a shortcut function in `jp::Regex` is available: `jp::Regex::match()`.
+It can take three optional arguments.
+If modifier is passed as an argument to this function, all other JPCRE2 and PCRE2 options will be reset to `0` and re-initialized according to the modifier string.
+This shortcut function uses previously set options if not overridden and acts exactly the same way as `jp::RegexMatch::match()` function.

 To get match results, you will need to pass vector pointers that will be filled with match data.

 <a name="check-if-a-string-matches-a-regex"></a>